aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 In React, you simply update a component's state, and then render a new UI based on this new state.
 React takes care of updating the DOM for you in the most efficient way.

 ### How State Works

+A common way to inform React of a data change is by calling `setState(data, callback)`.
+This method merges `data` into `this.state` and re-renders the component.